General Help FAQs

 How is the program funded?

 The program is directly funded through annual legislative appropriations and indirectly by the Annual Tank Fee.
 The Annual Tank Fee of $250.00 per tank is imposed on the use or maintenance of an underground storage tank used to store petroleum product, except waste oil, at a dispensing facility.
 The UST Program also collects the UST Delivery Fee, which supports the Commonwealth Transportation Fund.
-The Delivery Fee of $257.15 per 10,000 gallon delivery load (i.e., 2.5715 cents per gallon) is imposed on each gallon of petroleum product delivered to a dispensing facility from a bulk facility.
-The delivery fee is adjusted annually based on the consumer price index.
+The UST Delivery Fee is imposed on each gallon of petroleum product delivered to a dispensing facility from a bulk facility.
+The UST Delivery Fee rate is adjusted annually based on the consumer price index.
+For more information about the current UST Delivery Fee rate, please read related articles in the What’s New section of this website or contact the UST Program.

 What types of tanks are subject to the fees?